 As both provinces began re-opening in stages, site activities slowly resumed in June and July with limited staff on site, progressing to higher levels with the increase in stages, with various physical distancing measures in place.
-The Company has been closely monitoring the ongoing impact of Covid-19 and preparing for the potential future impact of a possible second wave on the exploration of its properties.
+The Company has been closely monitoring the ongoing impact of Covid-19 and has policies and procedures in place to mitigate the risk of exposure to and spread of the virus.